 Since 2009, Teach For America has worked alongside our partners in Greater Tulsa to create opportunities for all kids in our city.

 If you were to visit our region, you might hear one of our nearly 165 corps members say "We are greater together."
 But this isn't just a tagline.
 It is our deep belief in what is possible for kids when you build strong coalitions across lines of difference that has defined our work by centering resilience, relationships & results.
-Over the past nine years, Teach For America has built a leadership pipeline of over 450 changemakers working to move the needle in Greater Tulsa's educational landscape.
+Over the past decade, Teach For America has built a leadership pipeline of over 420 changemakers working to move the needle in Greater Tulsa's educational landscape.

 Educators in classrooms (corps members and alumni)